 - Finally, landlords should work with a residential property management company that can take care of everything.

 If the tenant doesn't respond, landlords can begin the eviction process.
 This can be a long and challenging process, but sometimes, the eviction process is inevitable.

 Maintain Excellent Documentation

-Excellent documentation that prevents this from happening starts with an ironclad lease agreement.
+Excellent documentation that prevents an eviction from happening starts with an ironclad lease agreement for your rental properties.
 When choosing a new renter for your Atlanta rental property, make sure your lease includes: